Writing-for-me/test/otherthing.md

 that can be attributed to his personage.
-Within this framework, what is Hitler’s ten million person holocaust compared to the thirty-eight million that Mao supposedly killed between 1958-1961 alone!1 The lens of abstract equivalence makes it seems that, even worse than another Hitler, would be another Mao.
+Within this framework, what is Hitler’s ten million person holocaust compared to the thirty-eight million that Mao supposedly killed between 1958-1961 alone!1 The lens of abstract equivalence makes it appear that, even worse than another Hitler, would be another Mao.
 But all of this is perhaps premature.
 For the question remains, how does Fan’s article, devoid of any direct references to death counts